Helsinki-NLP/OpusFilter/README.md

 * `size`: number of lines to select for the subset
 * `seed`: seed for the random generator; set to ensure that two runs select the same lines (optional; default `null`)
 * `shuffle_subset`: shuffle the order of the selected lines for each language except for the first; can be used to produce noisy examples for training a corpus filtering model (optional; default `false`)

+#### `product`

+Create a Cartesian product of parallel segments and optionally sample from them.

+Parameters:

+* `inputs`: a list of input files lists
+* `outputs`: a list of output files
+* `skip_empty`: skip empty lines (optional, default `true`)
+* `skip_duplicates`: skip duplicate lines per language (optional, default `true`)
+* `k`: sample at most k random items per product (optional, default `null`)
+* `seed`: seed for the random generator; set to ensure that two runs produce the same lines (optional; default `null`)

+Can be used to combine parallel files of the same language that contain alternative translations or other meaningful variation (e.g. alternative subword segmenatations).
+For example, if you have the same text translated to language A by N translators and to language B by M translators, you can combine the N + M files into two files having N x M lines for each original line.

 #### `unzip`